-- A6 It is sometimes the case that a laboratory may wish to be accredited for a measurement uncertainty that is larger than it can actually achieve.
+- A7 It is sometimes the case that a laboratory may wish to be accredited for a measurement uncertainty that is larger than it can actually achieve.
 If the principles of this document are followed when constructing the uncertainty budget the resulting expanded uncertainty should be a realistic representation of the laboratory's measurement capability.
 If this is smaller than the uncertainty the laboratory wishes to be accredited for and report on their certificates of calibration, the implication is that the laboratory is uncomfortable in some way about the magnitude of the expanded uncertainty.
-If this is the case then the contributions to the uncertainty budget should be reviewed and consideration given to making more conservative allowances as necessary. - A7 It can be the case that some calibration laboratories offer a best measurement capability with very small uncertainties but these are not routinely offered for everyday calibrations.
-This is because they will maintain their own reference standards, upon which the BMC is based, but use subsidiary equipment often automated for routine work.
-The contract review arrangements between the laboratory and its customer should define the level of service being offered. - A8 In some cases the best measurement capability quoted in a laboratory's schedule has to cover a two (or more) dimensional range of measured values, such as different levels and frequencies, and it may not be practical to give the actual uncertainty for all possible values of the quantities.
-In these cases the best measurement capability may be given as a range of uncertainties appropriate to the upper and lower values of the uncertainty that has been calculated for the range of the quantity, or may be described as an expression.
+If this is the case then the contributions to the uncertainty budget should be reviewed and consideration given to making more conservative allowances as necessary. - A8 It can be the case that some calibration laboratories offer a CMC with uncertainties than are smaller than are routinely offered for everyday calibrations.
+This is because they will maintain their own reference standards, upon which the CMC is based, but use subsidiary equipment often automated for routine work.
+The contract review arrangements between the laboratory and its customer should define the level of service being offered. - In some cases the CMC quoted in a laboratory's schedule has to cover a two (or more) dimensional range of measured values, such as different levels and frequencies, and it may not be practical to give the actual uncertainty for all possible values of the quantities.
+In these cases the CMC may be given as a range of uncertainties appropriate to the upper and lower values of the uncertainty that has been calculated for the range of the quantity, or may be described as an analytical expression.
 Guidance about the expression of uncertainty over a range of values is presented in Appendix L.